 The Builder Design Pattern

-The Builder pattern is a creational design pattern used to construct complex objects step by step.
-It provides a clear and flexible approach to object construction, especially when an object has many optional fields or configurations.
+The Builder pattern is a creational design pattern for constructing complex objects step by step.
+It provides a clear, flexible approach when an object has many optional fields or configurations.

-Instead of relying on a single constructor with many parameters, the Builder pattern allows each part of an object to be set individually through a chain of method calls.
-Once all the required parts are set, the build() method finalizes the object creation.
+Instead of a single constructor with many parameters, the Builder pattern allows each part of an object to be set individually through a chain of method calls.
+Once all required parts are set, the build() method finalizes the object.

-• There are multiple representations or configurations of the same object
+- Multiple valid configurations of the same object exist

-Imagine a scenario where you need to construct a House object.
-A house may contain a variety of optional components: walls, a roof, a garage, a swimming pool, a garden, and solar panels.
+Consider a House object with optional components: walls, a roof, a garage, a swimming pool, a garden, and solar panels.

 public class House {